 After cutting her teeth at some of the best practices in the country, she decided to set up a private design practice in London in 2009.
 As the founding director, Vivian is responsible for the creative design direction of every project that comes from the studio; ensuring that designs are worked through with rigour and passion.

 Narrow Lane Farmhouse won both the West Lancashire Design and Sustainability Awards in 2015 whilst the Domino Houses in London won the Special Mention Architizer A+ Award 2016 and was a finalist at both the Brick Awards & Haringey Design Awards 2016.
 Voss Street houses won Highly Commended award for the New London Awards 2020.

 Vivian was a finalist at the 2016 Asian Women of Achievement award for Professions which recognises women who have trained and qualified in their chosen professional practice and have become a leading practitioner.
-She was also invited to be a judge at the prestigious Brick Awards in 2019, 2021 & 2022 along with many industry experts.
+She was an invited judge at the prestigious Brick Awards in 2019, 2021 & 2022 along with many industry experts.
 Vivian volunteers her time as a Trustee with the Lloyd Park Childrens Charity since 2020.

 She loves the arts and is keen on wild water swimming.